Alia5/FSE/FSE/mainpage.md

 You can, and should always use fse::Textures where possible as the AssetLoader ensures automatic cleanup if they are not needed anymore.
 You can, however, get a direct reference to the raw sf::Texture from the AssetLoader if needed.
 Do keep in mind however, that you have to manually unload them if you don't need them anymore.

+Texture based light emissions are also neatly wrapped by fse::Lights and also auto cleanup themselves Basic pointlights and spotlights are included with FSE.
+Take a look at those for more information on how to create your own.

 ### Physics